 - 70 to 100 – Such scores are difficult to attain.
 Businesses with scores in this bracket are leading the market.

 This means if your score is below 0, it’s time to pull up your socks.
-A score above 50 is great and shows that you value customer satisfaction more than anything else.
-An NPS rating of 70+ indicates your unwavering commitment towards customers and their immense love for all that you do for them.
+A score above 50 is great and shows you value customer satisfaction more than anything else.
+An NPS rating of 70+ indicates your unwavering commitment towards customers and their immense love for all you do for them.

-2. Comparison With Competitors
+2. Comparison with Competitors

 Analyzing how your NPS rating stacks up against your competitors tells a lot about your market position.
 This analysis helps you measure your real growth in terms of your competitors.